-At Monks Coppenhall Academy we recognise through our internal data and tracking that children in receipt of pupil premium have achieved lower than their peers over the past eighteen months.
-It is our intention that all children, irrespective of their background or any challenges they face, make good progress and achieve well in relation to their starting points across all subjects.
+At Monks Coppenhall Academy, we recognise through our internal data and tracking that children in receipt of pupil premium (PP) have lower attainment than their peers.
+It is our intention that all children, irrespective of their background or any challenges they face, make at least good progress and achieve well in relation to their starting points across all subjects.